Itay1712/MrBayes_pipeline/README.md

 FASTA, with the extension replaced by `.gff3`.

 Ensure that MAFFT is installed and available on your system path before running the pipeline.

+The pipeline preserves `?` characters that represent missing data in the input FASTA files.
+It masks them as `N` during the MAFFT run and restores the `?` positions afterwards so they appear in the final alignment.